 However big the New Deal seemed, it did not meet its main goal: ending the Depression.
 In 1939, 19% of people still could not get a job.
 In the end, it was all the money the government spent on World War II and the jobs the war created that ended the Depression, not Roosevelt’s New Deal.

-Even though it was not perfect, Franklin Roosevelt and the New Deal helped America get through the dark times and still be strong enough to take on the even greater job of the 1940s: winning against Hitler’s Nazi Germany and Imperial Japan.
+Even though it was not perfect, Franklin Roosevelt and the New Deal helped America get through the dark times and still be strong enough to take on the even greater job of the 1940s: winning a war against Hitler’s Nazi Germany and Imperial Japan.

 Many liberals remember the New Deal as the time when they had the most power and could do the most in government.
 But a closer look can change this idea about the past.
 Even FDR could not do much to give minorities equal rights.
 The New Deal programs were meant to fix the broken economy, not make big changes the way Huey Long or Europeans wanted.